What to expect from The Scottish Highland Games

 Hurl a haggis

-Highland dancing
+Highland Dancing

-The Inverness Highland Games is an event for the whole family to enjoy.
+The Inverness Scottish Highland Games is an event for the whole family to enjoy.
 There are live shows, competitive games and fancy dress competitions for children to enjoy!
 So why not book one of our family rooms at the Kingsmill Hotel?
 The Kingsmills is a family-friendly hotel with a variety of room options available.
 Retreat to the Kingsmill after a fun-filled day at the Highland games and let the youngsters tuck into our Children’s menu, perfect for even the fussiest of eaters!
 Create unforgettable memories for your family in Inverness this summer.